Frequently Asked Questions

 - 13. What is the E-Z Computation and who is eligible for it?

-- A taxable entity with total revenue of $10 million or less, annualized per 12- month period on which the tax is based, may elect to pay the franchise tax by multiplying total revenue times the apportionment factor times a tax rate of 0.575% (.00575).
 A taxable entity that elects to use the E-Z computation is not eligible for the COGS or the compensation deduction and may not claim any credits.
 TTC 171.1016.
-For franchise tax reports originally due on or after January 1, 2008 and before January 1, 2010 an E-Z computation filer may still qualify for the discount from tax liability (See FAQ #15) (Updated 09/18/09)
+For franchise tax reports originally due on or after January 1, 2008, and before January 1, 2010, an E-Z computation filer may still qualify for the discount from tax liability.
+See FAQ #14.

 - 14. What is the discount from tax liability?